Women in Agriculture

 Course attendees have said that Be Your Best Self: ‘is life-affirming’; ‘ has given me a renewed sense of vigour and hope for the future’; ‘is a completely new way forwards, finding yourself and coming home’.

 Following on from Be Your Best Self, we are developing courses in business skills and in leadership development for women in agriculture.
-These have been delayed due to COVID-19, but we hope that planning will resume shortly.
+These have been delayed due to COVID-19, but are now in development.

 The Farm Advisory Service is also running knowledge transfer events for women in agriculture.
 Find out what’s on and sign up here.